kaltura/DeveloperPortalDocs/documentation/PlayKit/Youbora-Android.md

 PlayKitManager.registerPlugins(YouboraPlugin.factory);
 ```

-### Configure the Plugin Configuraiton Object for the Youbora Plugin
+### Configure the Plugin Configuration Object for the Youbora Plugin

 To configure the Youbora Plugin, add the following configuration to your `pluginConfig` file: